Visiting the Captivating Monet’s Garden at Giverny

 - Seriously the biggest tip for visiting Monet’s Garden I can give you is to head to the ponds across the road first.
 You won’t avoid the crowds but you will avoid having to head back through the main gardens and the house through to the gift shop and out of the exit in the gift shop.

-Map of Monet’s Garden
+Map of Claude Monet’s Garden in Giverny

-The Water Lily Pond & Garden
+The Water Garden and Lily Ponds

 As I mentioned I would suggest if you have walking issues or it is a very hot day to make your visit more enjoyable head to the Water gardens first.
 These gardens are beautifully shaded with bamboo and other trees and have a Japanese theme with the iconic Japanese bridge over the pond covered in wisteria.